-In addition the systematic error in the forward model and in retrieval parameters uncertainties leads to a decreased precision.
+In addition to the systematic errors, uncertainties in the forward model and retrieval parameters also lead to a decreased precision.
 Figure 6b shows the standard deviation from each parameter and their root-sum-square (solid black).
-Combined (root-sumsquare) with the average retrieval noise (blue solid) an estimate of the precision of the measurements is obtained and shown as the black dashed line in Fig. 6b.
+Combined (root-sum-square) with the average retrieval noise (blue solid) an estimate of the precision of the measurements is obtained and shown as the black dashed line in Fig. 6b.

-The total estimated averaged systematic error between 55-85 km is in the order of 15 % for profiles and 10% for column values.
-The worst case error, the sum of the different errors, is of the order of 25% for profiles and 20% for the column values.
-Estimated average precision between 55-85 km is around 30%, but is significantly worse when the concentration of CO is low when the random errors mainly comes from the retrieval noise.
+The total estimated averaged systematic error between 55-85 km is in the order of 15 % for profiles and 10 % for column values.
+The worst case error, the sum of the different errors, is of the order of 25 % for profiles and 20 % for the column values.
+Estimated average random errors between 55-85 km is 30-50 %, but is significantly worse when the concentration of CO is low.
+The random errors mainly comes from the retrieval noise, and depend heavily on the a priori uncertainty at those altitudes (red curve Fig. 6), with a higher uncertainty leading to more noise.
 The retrieval noise from one such date (2 September 2006) is shown as the dashed-blue line in Fig. 6b.